paketo-buildpacks/rfcs/text/nodejs/0014-yarn-berry.md

 ### Layer Reuse

-The Yarn Install buildpack currently uses a checksum of the output from `yarn config list` and the contents of `yarn.lock` to decide whether to reuse cached layers.
+The Yarn Install buildpack currently uses a checksum of the output from `yarn config list` and the contents of `yarn.lock` to decide whether to reuse package layers.
 `yarn config list` has been removed in Berry, but the new `yarn info` command, which provides information about the project's direct and transitive dependencies, should work well as a replacement.